A217 Safer Roads scheme between Reigate and Horley

 Coronavirus: how the outbreak is affecting our roadworks and maintenance

-Surrey County Council is resuming its essential roadworks programme to help keep routes open and safe during the coronavirus restrictions.
+We are resuming its essential roadworks programme to help keep routes open and safe during the coronavirus restrictions.
 More information and updates can be found on our Roadworks coronavirus page.

 We are about to begin implementing a number of highway safety improvements along the A217 from Reigate to Horley as part of a £1.1 million Department for Transport (DfT) funded project.
 There are approximately 13 different smaller schemes along the route that will be implemented at different times throughout 2020.

 In November 2016 the DfT announced a £175 million "Safer Roads Fund" for English local authorities to bid for to improve safety specifically on the 50 worst A-routes identified by the Road Safety Foundation.
 Surrey County Council were therefore invited to submit proposals for the A217 between Reigate and Horley.
 The bid documents and proposals were submitted on 29 September 2017 and can be viewed at the bottom of our A217 Reigate to Horley safer roads scheme webpage.